20 Ways to Bounce Back After Vacation

-Between sitting on an airplane and not sticking to your normal workout/eating routine while away, it's easy to feel tired, pudgy and low-energy when you get home.
-But if you don't figure out how to bounce back and beat that belly bloat in a reasonable amount of time, you could very well set yourself on a frustrating path of willpower versus wishing you were still on vacation.
+Between sitting on an airplane and not sticking to your normal workout and eating routine while away, it's easy to feel tired, pudgy and low-energy when you get home.
+But if you don't figure out how to bounce back and detox so you can beat that belly bloat in a reasonable amount of time, you could very well set yourself on a frustrating path of willpower versus wishing you were still lounging poolside.

 On the Plane